Inside: 6 tips for how to prepare to be a substitute teacher.

 Now that you can stop wondering how to prepare to be a substitute teacher and get started be sure to grab all of the printables (and more!) pictured above in my Substitute Teacher Resource Binder.
 This binder includes a substitute planner, a full day of sub plans each for Kindergarten through 6th grade, additional bonus activities, punch card behavior incentives, substitute forms, and more!
 It is heavily discounted versus buying each day of plans individually- plus includes tons of bonuses just for subs!

 Check out what Melissa had to say about it!
 “This resource is perfect for me!
 As a substitute, I have been in classrooms where the teacher did not leave any plans.
 This is perfect with lots of resources so I don’t have to think of ways to keep the kids busy.”

 What are you waiting for?
 Grab the Substitute Teacher Resource Binder Now!

 If you’d like to try out my sub plans before you buy, you can also grab free versions by clicking on the button below.
 These free sub lessons are perfect for subs to have on hand, just in case you end up in a classroom without lesson plans.

 If you’d like to try before you buy, you can also grab freebies by clicking on the button below and signing up for my FREE resource library.
 Many of the freebies are sub lessons that are perfect for subs!

 Your job as a substitute teacher is not easy.
-You’re coming in, often at a moment’s notice, to fill-in for a classroom teacher.
-Knowing how to be a prepared substitute teacher will help you not only navigate the halls and the walls of elementary school life, but you’ll also be a hit with the kids and their teacher!
+You’re coming in, often at a moment’s notice, to fill in for a classroom teacher.
+Now that you know how to prepare to be a substitute teacher you can not only navigate the halls and the walls of elementary school life, but you’ll also be a hit with the kids and their teacher!

 You May Also Enjoy